Last updated on 2019-10-20

 - IP Address (If static, think campus WiFi)

-- Device ID (Rumored, but seems unlikely for Android based on my own tests and datat report)
+- Device ID (Rumored, but seems unlikely for Android based on my own tests and data report)

-- Profile Pictures (Rumored, though easily circumvented if true: Just crop by a few pixels.
+- Profile Pictures (Rumored, though easily circumvented if true: Just remove EXIF metadata and crop a few pixels.
 Nevertheless, good motivation to finally get better pictures 😉)

 An added benefit of requesting your data is that you can see how far back their logs span and if they encompass older accounts of yours or only the current one.
-This is IMHO the best indicator of whether your reset was successful.
+This is the best indicator of whether your reset was successful, IMHO.

 Now here is where the fun begins: